refinedstructure/swift-projects/cli-apps/HabitTracker/research/roadmap.md

 - Logging flows through habit status, not reminders
 - Status summaries exposed via CLI
 - Explicit logging action only (no forced prompts)

+## Scope & constraints

+- Monthly habits intentionally excluded in this phase
+- Notifications and reminders deferred due to CLI constraints
+- Focus is on validating cadence and status logic